digiscot/digiscot-website/pages/resources.md

 permalink: /resources/
 ---

-With the support of Scottish Government, ERDF and our other partners, we've put together a range of resources focused on digital participation.
+With the support of the [Scottish Government](http://www.gov.scot), the ERDF and [our partners](/charter/), we've put together a range of resources focused on digital participation.
 Follow the links below to find out more about what's available.